SaxionSmartCities/netmobiel-platform/netmobiel-banker-ejb/doc/design.md

 A reward can be of two types:
 * **Premium Reward**: This reward will increase the amount of premium credits of a user, at the expense of the premium budget (a system account).
 Of course this will fail when the system premium balance is empty.
 The reward will stay, perhaps later on more budget will be assigned and then the rewards are paid out after all.
-* **Redemption Reward**: A redemption reward is a reward that transfers premium credits from a user to his current account.
+* **Redemption Reward**: A redemption reward is a reward that transfers premium credits from a user's premium account to his current account.
 If a user has no premium credits, then the user does not get anything.

  A reward has a `factContext` field.
 This field contains the URN of the system object that initiated the reward.
 In combination with the incentive the system can track the origin exactly.